apache/activemq-website/src/components/classic/documentation/shared-file-system-master-slave.md

 ### Scheduler Support

-ActiveMQ Classic maintains information about schedules independent to the settings in the persistence adapter.
-With a shared file-system it is therefore important to tell ActiveMQ Classic expressly where to store scheduler information.
+ActiveMQ maintains information about schedules independent to the settings in the persistence adapter.
+With a shared file-system it is therefore important to tell ActiveMQ expressly where to store scheduler information.
 To do this, set the `dataDirectory` attribute on the `broker`, for example:
 ```
 <broker xmlns="http://activemq.apache.org/schema/core"
 dataDirectory="/some/location"